 sudo systemctl restart apache2

 Apache should currently serve the landing page you created for your new domain.
-To test this, open your internet browser and type in your domain name http://example_domain
+To test this, open your internet browser and type in your domain name http://example_domain, where you should see the following landing page you created in the index.html file:

-To enhance the security and privacy of your website, it is essential to run your Apache web server on HTTPS using an SSL/TLS certificate.
+To enhance your website’s security and privacy, it is essential to run your Apache web server on HTTPS using an SSL/TLS certificate.
 One of the best ways to achieve this is by using Let’s Encrypt, a free, automated, and open certificate authority operated by the nonprofit Internet Security Research Group (ISRG).

 sudo apt install python3-certbot-apache -y